 A legacy database has grown organically over time and is a mess.
 I need to normalize it in the best possible manner without affecting all of the application code that touches it (minimize impact on software development group).
 If you have done this before, I would like to hear how you accomplished this and what you learned.
 Here are a couple of resources I found that provide some technologies.
 Normalization through views

-Instead of Insert on a view http://msdn.microsoft.com/en-us/library/ms175089.aspx
+http://www.sqlservercentral.com/articles/Normalization/64428/ Instead of Insert on a view

 I follow the old saying Normalize until it hurts the performance and de-normalize until it works!
 While designing the DB keep performance in mind.
 Bad logical database design results in bad physical database design, and generally results in poor database performance.
 I feel the difficulty depends on your existing structure of your DB.
 If you are not following at-least Ist NF then, its really tougher to bring it on First NF (Especially if you are storing more than 1 value on a single column).
 You may need to create ad-hoc queries, stored procedures, may be computed columns etc. to pull the data to new normalized table.
 Even you may need to create SSIS Packages to pull the data at some point you may need to synchronize the data on normalized table with the Denormalized one.
 I recommend simple approch First design your tables atleast up to 3NF, establish Relationship, do partition your tables, design proper indexes. if required create some indexed views After first phase design the scripts to pull data(I say test the scripts properly) from the denormalized tables. schedule it on job to run on off-peak time.